Boran/freenac/WindowsGUI/README.WinGUI.txt

 Using this GUI on the FreeNAC Virtual Machine (demo database)
 ---------------------------------------------
-A test dataset is availbale in the 'nacdemo' db, delivered with the VM.
+A test dataset is available in the 'nacdemo' db, delivered with the VM.
 This is useful for trying out the GUI, and learning how it works by studying the example data.
   1. Download vmps.exe and vmps.xml from